import SceneModification from "@arcgis/core/layers/support/SceneModification.js";

-The SceneModification is used to perform a client-side geometric modifications.
-Clip, mask and replace are supported modification types.
-A collection of scene modifications could be applied with SceneModifications to the modifications for IntegratedMeshLayer property.
+A SceneModification is used to perform a client-side geometric modification.
+Clip, mask, and replace are supported modification types.
+A collection of SceneModifications can be applied to an IntegratedMeshLayer or IntegratedMesh3DTilesLayer.

-The modifications for IntegratedMeshLayer need to be in the same spatial reference as the IntegratedMeshLayer.
+Scene modifications need to be in the same spatial reference as the layer they modify.
 Reprojection between WGS84 and WebMercator will be done automatically.
 Reprojection of the geometry to other spatial references can be done with the client-side projection engine.

 Constructors